yuwen41200/lamp-deploy/README.md

     * Java Runtime Environment

-> All functionality is written in Java, so it is unnecessary to install anything else.
+> All the functionality is written in pure Java, so it is unnecessary to install anything else.

 + Your production server should have: